 After moving to the United States in 2011, Jodie continued to deepen her studies and completed a 200 hour Ashtanga yoga teacher training program with It’s Yoga International in Nicaragua.
 In 2014, Jodie met her beloved teacher Cyndi Lee, where she was immersed in the integration of yoga and Buddhism.
 She completed Cyndi’s OM Yoga 500 hour advanced teacher training program in 2016.

 Fascinated by the self-healing practices of Ayurveda, yoga’s sister science, Jodie studied with teachers Kathryn Templeton and Sarah Gugliemi from the Himalayan Institute to complete her training as a certified Ayurveda Yoga Specialist.
-She continues her studies in yoga, Ayurveda and psychology with her teachers in the Institute’s 3 Wisdom Traditions wellness coaching program.
+She also completed studies in yoga, Ayurveda and psychology with her teachers in the Institute’s 3 Wisdom Traditions wellness coaching program.
+Jodie continues her Ayurveda studies through the Institute’s Ayurveda Health Counselor and Ayurveda Yoga Therapist programs.

 Over the years, Jodie has studied with a diversity of teachers that have informed and inspired her teaching and practice.
 She has undertaken trainings in vinyasa flow, yoga for women, yin yoga, restorative yoga, pranayama (breathwork), meditation, yoga for social justice, yoga for self-regulation, yoga for anxiety and depression, and yoga for resiliency and trauma recovery.
 A dedicated practitioner for over 15 years, Jodie is grateful to continue to study and practice under mentorship with her teachers, and honored to share her passion with others on their unique path to remembering and celebrating their inherent goodness.